rewards-network/combos/README.md

 ## Effects
 This library also supports arbitrary effects `F[_]` such as Cats Effect `IO`.
 For most functionality to work, your `F` needs at least a `Monad` instance from Cats.
-For our examples, `IO` should work just fine.
+For our examples, `IO` should work just fine, but the library does not depend on Cats Effect.

 You can use all of the same operators as the regular validators, except appended with an `F`.
 For example, `check` becomes `checkF`, and `ask` becomes `askF`.
+`askF` works similarly to how you would use `eval` operators in something like FS2, where you are just evaluating an effect and continuing with your validations.
 You can shorten the type signature burden on yourself significantly if you use an `FChecker`, which is the same as a `Checker` except it also fixes the `F[_]` type as well as the error type `E`.

 Effectful validators can also evaluate effects in `F` and extract their values.